Blockchain

 ERC-20 metadata

 Erc20Contract reads name, symbol, and decimals through Multicall.
-Non-standard token
+The adapter can skip pools

 Uniswap V3 pools